Artists in Residence

 The following is provided to artists accepted for participation in the Museum's National AIR Program:

-- Accommodation and studio space
+- Self-contained apartment and studio space in downtown Las Vegas

 - Access to onsite collection and archives